jspm/jspm-cli/README.md

 ## Basic Architecture

-The first version was based on SystemJS as the spec for JS execution, which became an issue when that spec was no longer supported.
+The first version was based on SystemJS as the spec for JS execution, which became stalled when that spec was no longer supported.

 This version aims to realign with: